Graston Technique or Instrument Assisted Soft Tissue Mobilization (IASTM)

 Shin Spints Running and Sports Related Injuries

-When a person is injured, the body lays down fibrous scar tissue in order to protect the injured area.
-Scar tissue adhesions can occur from microtrauma, like repetitive motion injuries such as work related movements, swimming, tennis or golf swings, or from macrotrauma, such as a torn muscle or blunt trauma from falling or auto accident, or in contact sports such as football and lacrosse.
-The scar tissue limits the range of motion, and in many instances causes pain, which prevents the person from functioning as he or she did before the injury.
+When a person is injured, the body forms fibrous scar tissue to protect the affected area.
+Scar tissue adhesions can develop from microtrauma, such as repetitive motion injuries from work, swimming, or sports like tennis and golf, or from macrotrauma, like torn muscles, falls, auto accidents, or contact sports such as football and lacrosse.
+This scar tissue limits the range of motion and often causes pain, preventing the individual from functioning as they did before the injury.

-When viewed under a microscope, tendons and ligaments have dense, elongated fibers running in the same direction.
-When the soft tissue is damaged, it can heal in a haphazard pattern, resulting in restricted range of motion, scarring and pain.
-The scar tissue explains why many injuries feel “different” even after weeks or months of apparent healing.
+Under a microscope, tendons and ligaments have dense, elongated fibers that run in the same direction.
+When the soft tissue is damaged, it may heal irregularly, leading to scarring, restricted motion, and pain.
+This explains why many injuries feel “different” even after weeks or months of healing.

-The Graston Technique’s instruments are used to enhance the clinician’s ability to detect scar tissue, adhesions and soft tissue restrictions in the affected areas.
-Skilled chiropractors and therapists, like Dr. Phil Afghani and Dr. Yahaira Roman of Atlantic Chiropractic and Wellness Center in Port Orange, FL, use the stainless steel instruments to comb over and “catch” fibrotic tissue, which immediately identifies the areas of restriction.
-Once the tissue has been identified, the instruments are used to break up the fibrotic scar tissue so that it can be absorbed by the body.
-Patients usually receive 2-3 treatments per week over 4-5 weeks; however, most patients have a positive response by the 3rd or 4th treatment.
+These instruments enhance the clinician’s ability to detect scar tissue, adhesions, and soft tissue restrictions.
+Skilled chiropractors, like Dr. Phil Afghani, Dr. Hayden Sadowsky, and Dr. Conner Weiss at Atlantic Chiropractic and Wellness Center in Port Orange, FL, use these tools to identify and break down fibrotic tissue, which can then be absorbed by the body.
+Patients typically receive 2-3 treatments per week for 4-5 weeks, with most showing improvement by the 3rd or 4th session.

-A recent study found that the Graston Technique resolved 87% of all soft tissue conditions treated.
-It is equally effective in relieving pain and restoring function to acute and chronic injuries as well as assisting in post-surgical recovery.
-Graston has had amazing results with conditions as diverse as tennis elbow and sprain/strains to plantar fasciitis and neck and back pain.
-For more information, contact Dr. Phil Afghani of Atlantic Chiropractic and Wellness Center at (386) 492-4881.
+A recent study showed that the Graston Technique resolved 87% of soft tissue conditions treated.
+It’s effective in relieving pain and restoring function for both acute and chronic injuries, as well as assisting in post-surgical recovery.
+The technique has delivered exceptional results for conditions ranging from tennis elbow and sprains to plantar fasciitis and neck or back pain.
+For more information, contact Dr. Phil Afghani at Atlantic Chiropractic and Wellness Center at (386) 492-4881.

 Here is a video demonstrating how IASTM works!